 Although the cause of Scheuermann’s disease is unknown, the condition seems to run in families.
 Roughly 4 to 8 percent of people have it, and it occurs in males twice as often as in females.
 Approximately 20 to 30 percent of patients who have Scheuermann’s disease also develop scoliosis.

-The symptoms of Scheuermann’s disease typically develop between age 10 and 15, while bones are still growing during adolescence.
+Symptoms of Scheuermann’s disease typically develop between ages 10 and 15, while bones are still growing.

 The most common symptoms of the condition are:

 In severe cases, Scheuermann’s disease can affect breathing or injure the spinal cord.
 The condition also might also increase the likelihood of developing arthritis of the back later in life.

 If you think your child has Scheuermann’s disease, specialists start by reviewing medical history and test results, and performing a physical exam.

 Tests used to diagnose Scheuermann’s disease might include:

 Your child might receive treatment for Scheuermann’s disease to relieve pain, correct abnormal curvature of the spine, or prevent a curvature from worsening.

 Even if your child has Scheuermann’s disease, they may not necessarily need treatment.
 Monitoring might be sufficient.
 However, if pain or decreased function becomes a problem, other treatments might help.

 If pain becomes a problem for your child, nonsteroidal anti-inflammatory medicines (NSAIDs) might help.